ohrionmartin/final-year-project/README.md

 # eClinic Portal (1.0.0)

-eClinic Portal is a secure web-based viewer that offers health care providers that may not have access to one of the provincial clinical viewers, a single point of access to their patients' digital health information.
+eClinic Portal is a secure web-based application that offers health care providers that may not have access to one of the provincial clinical viewers, a single point of access to their patients' digital health information.

 # Build Details